Cotopaxi Fuego Hooded Down Jacket

 In general, we think Cotopaxi nailed the warmth, fit, weight, and styling parts of the equation, but comfort was a surprising letdown.
 Traditional nylon-shelled down jackets aren’t exactly known for their high levels of comfort—the fabrics can feel a little slippery and lacking in coziness—but both the Fuego’s outer shell and inner lining still come up noticeably short.
 For reference, we tested the Cotopaxi alongside Fjallraven’s Expedition Pack, and the differences were stark: Whereas the Fjallraven felt supple and appropriately cozy given its $275 MSRP, the Cotopaxi was more reminiscent of some of the sub-$200 down layers we’ve tested over the years (for more, see our in-depth review of the Expedition Pack).
 There’s a plasticky feel both inside and out, and this held true comparing it to key competitors like the Patagonia Down Sweater and Outdoor Research Helium Down.
 Even the budget-oriented REI 650 Down Hoodie 2.0 had a more premium and cozier hand feel.

-We cover our issues with the material quality of the shell and lining in the “Comfort” section above, but beyond that complaint, the Fuego feels deserving of its $250 price tag.
+We cover our issues with the material quality of the shell and lining in the “Comfort” section above, but beyond that complaint, the Fuego feels deserving of its $275 price tag.
 You get high-end 800-fill-power down that’s lofty and compressible, the zippers all operate smoothly, and the jacket gets almost universal approval from a styling standpoint (especially in striped, tri-color form).
-Additionally, the 20-denier nylon ripstop shell is moderately tough for the category (the Patagonia Down Sweater’s is slightly thicker at 20Dx30D) and should hold up to most everyday and outdoor use provided you take care around sharp equipment (we have the same recommendation for nearly all lightweight down jackets).
+Additionally, the 20-denier (D) ripstop nylon shell is moderately tough for the category (it’s identical in thickness to Patagonia’s leading Down Sweater Hoody) and should hold up to most everyday and outdoor use provided you take care around sharp equipment (we have the same recommendation for nearly all lightweight down jackets).
 And importantly, the jacket hasn’t shown a tendency to shed down—only a couple feathers have popped out during testing, and I’ve been able to work them back through the fabric and into the interior.

 Cotopaxi makes the Fuego both with and without a hood, and we opted for the hoody for the boost in warmth and versatility for outdoor activities like backpacking.
 In terms of design, the hood is a simple scuba style with elastic along the front to help it stretch to fit over a beanie or hat.
 However, the lack of adjustment proved to be a problem both around town and in the backcountry.
 The hood was a little large on me, so it didn’t seal well around my head and could get blown back in a strong gust.
 And the inability to snug it down meant it didn’t insulate as effectively as it could.
 Finally, it doesn’t move with you when you turn your head, which I found to be pretty bothersome.
 I’m not sure if this was to cut weight or costs—or some other factor altogether—but adding a cinch at the back should absolutely be a top priority for Cotopaxi.

 Cotopaxi is known for their focus on sustainable practices and social stewardship, and the Fuego Down Jacket is a clear reflection of their efforts.
 As we touched on above, the jacket uses ethically sourced down that’s certified to the Responsible Down Standard, ensuring that the geese were not force fed or live plucked.
-Further, the Fuego boasts a recycled nylon shell and bluesign-approved materials that have been deemed safe for the environment, workers, and consumers.
-As a company, Cotopaxi also allocates 1% of their annual earnings to nonprofits aimed at reducing global poverty, and their status as a Certified B Corp means they have met rigorous performance requirements related to environmental practices, treatment of workers, and more.
+Cotopaxi also allocates 1% of their annual earnings to nonprofits aimed at reducing global poverty, and their status as a Certified B Corp means they have met rigorous performance requirements related to environmental practices, treatment of workers, and more.
 We really appreciate when companies go the extra mile, and we think these efforts only boost the Fuego’s all-around appeal.

 Other Versions of the Cotopaxi Fuego

-I tested the Fuego Hooded Down Jacket for this review, and the collection also includes a non-hooded jacket, vest, and women’s-specific parka.
-As I mentioned previously, I prefer a hooded option for the boost in warmth and coverage, but those who don’t need it can save $20 with the standard Fuego Down Jacket.
-For mild shoulder-season temps, the Fuego Down Vest shares the same key design components as the hoody tested here but in a lighter (8 oz.) and more affordable ($150) package.
+I tested the Fuego Hooded Down Jacket for this review, and the collection also includes a non-hooded jacket, vest, pullover, and women’s-specific parka.
+As I mentioned previously, I prefer a hooded option for the boost in warmth and coverage, but those who don’t need it can save $30 with the standard Fuego Down Jacket.
+For mild shoulder-season temps, the Fuego Down Vest shares the same key design components as the hoody tested here but in a lighter (8 oz.) and more affordable ($165) package.
 All of these options are also available in women’s models, with the women’s Fuego Down Hoody boasting an identical construction to the men’s variation we tested but in slightly different colorways.
-And for around-town wear, the women’s Fuego Down Parka ($290) has a mid-thigh cut and drop tail hem for crucial cold-weather coverage.
+And for around-town wear, the women’s Fuego Down Parka ($295) has a mid-thigh cut and drop tail hem for crucial cold-weather coverage.
+Finally, Cotopaxi offers two pullover variations: the men’s non-hooded Fuego Down Pullover and women’s Fuego Down Hooded Pullover (both $275).

 - The Fuego excels as a shoulder-season piece with premium and lofty 800-fill down, a wind-resistant shell, and a competitive 14-ounce weight.